 Since I was a student of Arabic in the eighties of the past century I was interested in the written use of Darija.
-I wrote my MA thesis about the topic and since then I always remained interested in the topic.

 For many years I could not travel to Morocco very often, sometimes only once a year or even less, but since 2006 my travels to Morocco intensified because of the plans to found a Dutch academic institute in Rabat (NIMAR, see www.nimarrabat.nl).
 And between January 2009 and July 2015 I was the director of NIMAR so during that period I worked and lived in Rabat.
 (This whole period is described in Dutch on my blog janhoogland.blogspot.com)